argoproj-labs/argocd-operator/docs/usage/basics.md

 kubectl port-forward service/example-argocd-server 8443:443
 ```

-The server UI should be available at https://localhost:8443/ and the admin password is the name for the Argo CD server
+The server UI should be available at [https://localhost:8443/](https://localhost:8443/).
-Pod (`example-argocd-server-7d56c5bf4d-r5brr` in this example).

 ### Ingress